openafsfoundation/openafs-workshop.org/_pages/code-of-conduct.md

 title: "Code of Conduct"
 ---

-The OpenAFS Workshop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion (or lack thereof), or technology choices.
+The AFS Workshop is dedicated to providing a harassment-free conference experience for everyone, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion (or lack thereof), or technology choices.
 We do not tolerate